PlasmaFAIR/plasmafair.github.io/index.md

 The majority of UK research relies on software, and this is especially true in plasma science.
-From first principles simulations of gyro-kinetics, to data analysis of solar observations, via reaction networks of atmospheric plasmas, we all use research software.
+From first principles simulations of gyrokinetics, to data analysis of solar observations, via reaction networks of atmospheric plasmas, we all use research software.

 # How it works